Zer0x1337/ZER0x1337s-BO1-RTM-TOOL-PS3/README.md

-# Join the discord for more tools!
+# Join the discord for more tools in the future!
  - https://discord.com/invite/R9zrq9wzby
 #
 A quick up to date BO1 nonhost RTM tool.